solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_00_Intro_PostgreSQL.md

 ### Containers

-While much more lightweight, containers are similar to VMs and can be started and stopped in a few seconds.
+While much more lightweight, containers are like VMs and can be started and stopped in a few seconds.
 Containers also offer tremendous portability, making them ideal for developing an application locally on a development machine and then hosting it in the cloud, in test, and later in production.
 Containers can even run  on-premises or in other clouds.
 This flexibility is possible because the development environment machine travels with the container.
 The application runs in a consistent manner.
 Containerized applications are flexible, cost-effective, and deploy quickly.

 PostgreSQL offers a [Docker image](https://hub.docker.com/_/postgres) to operate PostgreSQL in customized and containerized applications.
 A container-based PostgreSQL instance can persist data to the hosting environment via the container runtime, allowing for high availability across container instances and environments.